 The idea, of course, is that they will leave a positive review which will give me some traction on sales once it transitions back to a paid book.

 Don’t fall into the trap of paying for reviews.
 Unscrupulous authors (and other sellers) on Amazon sometimes use third-party services to pay for reviews to try and ‘game’ the system.

 This is short-sighted.
 If Amazon catches a seller paying for reviews, then they will quickly zap the account, and make it hard for them to sell on the platform again.
 Make the quality of your book the reason why you get rave reviews.

 Amazon has an internal paid advertisement feature.
 You have probably already noticed them when shopping on Amazon; they show up as ‘sponsored’ content when you do a search.

 It’s quite a simple process to set up.
 There are two options for ebooks.
 I can choose to have my book feature at the top of the listings as a ‘sponsored’ product when a visitor performs a search.

 Alternatively, I can have an ad for my ebook displayed on the home screen of a user’s Kindle Reader as a pay per click advertisement.

 A word of warning, though, paid advertising can soon rack up big bills.
 You must watch any campaigns that you set up carefully, or you might need to shift copies like J. K. Rowling to pay the cost!

-A wonder of today’s connected world is that it’s possible to quickly become a published author without actually doing any niche research, writing, or formatting yourself.
+A wonder of today’s connected world is that it’s possible to quickly become a self published author on Amazon without actually doing any niche research, writing, or formatting yourself.

 Use freelance websites like Fiverr.com or Upwork.com to outsource the tasks.
 Each site operates a little differently.
 On Fiverr, freelancers post specific ‘gigs’ – work – that they will perform and the price they charge for that work.